trenskow/isvalid/README.md

 Which means that data should be an object with a `user` key of the type `String`.

-> *Remark:* Internally the library tests for object shortcuts by examining the absent of the `type`, `post`/`pre` or `equal` validators.
+> Internally the library tests for object shortcuts by examining the absent of the `type`, `post`/`pre` or `equal` validators.
 So if you need objects schemas with validators for keys with those names, you must explicitly format the object using `type` and `schema` - hence the shortcut cannot be used.

 ### Array Shortcuts